-Fixed versus adjustable rate loans
+Fixed versus adjustable loans

-During the early amortization period of a fixed-rate loan, most of your monthly payment goes toward interest, and a significantly smaller percentage goes to principal.
-This proportion reverses itself as the loan ages.
+Early in a fixed-rate loan, most of your monthly payment pays interest, and a significantly smaller percentage goes to principal.
+The amount applied to your principal amount increases up gradually each month.

-ARMs usually start out at a very low rate that may increase over time.
+ARMs usually start at a very low rate that usually increases as the loan ages.
 You may hear people talking about "3/1 ARMs" or "5/1 ARMs".
-For these loans, the introductory rate is set for three or five years.
+In these loans, the introductory rate is set for three or five years.
 After this period it adjusts every year.
-These types of loans are fixed for 3 or 5 years, then they adjust.
-These loans are usually best for borrowers who anticipate moving in three or five years.
-These types of ARMs are best for people who plan to sell their house or refinance before the initial lock expires.
+These loans are fixed for 3 or 5 years, then they adjust after the initial period.
+These loans are best for people who expect to move within three or five years.
+These types of ARMs are best for borrowers who will move before the loan adjusts.

 You might choose an Adjustable Rate Mortgage to take advantage of a very low initial rate and plan on moving, refinancing or absorbing the higher rate after the initial rate expires.
 ARMs can be risky in a down market because homeowners can get stuck with rates that go up when they can't sell or refinance with a lower property value.